Architlall/TDOC-Esolang/README.md

     writeIn << /* statement */ <<"\n"

 ```

-For more details on file handling in Cpp checkout : https://www.cplusplus.com/doc/tutorial/files/
+For more details on file handling in Cpp checkout: https://www.cplusplus.com/doc/tutorial/files/

 In the project, as we shall be writing the code on a .txt file so your transpiler script shall read the esolang-code from the file line by line and parse each line as a collection of characters, so here we shall take each line as an input from the base .txt file and parse it accordingly and store it in a container which shall allow us to make changes in the placement of values whenever writing in the result file at last (this seems unnecessary and rather it is more practical to just inject code inside the output file directly but there's a catch to do so which we'll get through later..)